insight-creative/chiropracticfamilygb.com/content/_index.md

     button_url: /about/
     button_text: Learn More About Chiropractic Family
 our_services_block:
+  heading: Our Services
+  enabled: true
   content:
     - heading: Our Mission to Your Wellness
       body:
-        At Chiropractic Family, our mission is to provide compassionate and personalized chiropractic care to help you achieve optimal health and wellness.
-We are dedicated to educating and empowering our patients, encouraging them to take an active role in their own health.
-Trust, respect, and outstanding service are the pillars of our care.
+        At Chiropractic Family, <strong>our mission is to provide compassionate and personalized chiropractic care to help you achieve optimal health and wellness.</strong> We are dedicated to educating and empowering our patients, encouraging them to take an active role in their own health. <strong>Trust, respect, and outstanding service</strong> are the pillars of our care.
     - heading: Feel Your Best and Thrive
       body:
         Chiropractic adjustments are a safe and effective way to reduce headaches, muscle aches and pains, mobility issues, back pain, neck soreness, poor posture, joint pain, sciatica, improve balance and promote overall health and wellness.
 Dr. Emily can help address all these issues and more non-invasively and without medications.